alextim/vite-plugin-simple-json-server/packages/vite-plugin-simple-json-server/README.md

 | :--------: | :------: | :-------------: |
 | `String[]` |    No    | `[ '/api/' ]`   |

 Array of non empty strings.
-Slashes are not obligatory.

 The plugin will look for requests starting with these prefixes.

+Slashes are not obligatory: plugin will add them automatically during option validation.

 **`vite.config.ts`**